Zero sound and higher-form symmetries in compressible holographic phases: Equilibrium properties of the holographic states

 where ellipses denote terms subleading in $(r_0-r)$ as $r\to r_0$. $T$ and $s$ correspond to the temperature and entropy density of the field theory state.
 Integrating the $t$-component of the bulk Maxwell equation between the horizon and the boundary gives a relation for $A_h$ in terms of the charge density

-{}The scaling symmetry of the infrared theory is manifest in a scaling symmetry of the near-horizon metric at low temperatures.
+{}The scaling symmetry of the infrared theory manifests itself in a scaling symmetry of the near-horizon metric at low temperatures.
 In order to see this, it is convenient to introduce an alternative radial coordinate $R(r)$, for which the horizon is located at $R(r_0)=R_0$.
 We assume that we can appropriately define such a coordinate in order that our solution is

 for $R_0>R\gg R_{UV}$.
 In other words, we consider solutions which, sufficiently close to the horizon, take the form \eqref{eq:IRmetricFiniteT}. $R_{UV}$ is typically set by the chemical potential and can be thought of as the UV cut-off of the IR scaling region.
 Its precise value is state-dependent and is not important for our purposes.
 The temperature $T$ may be written as